 Hiring a contractor

-It is important to find a contractor that you are comfortable with, that you trust in your home, and that you are confident in completing the project as promised.
+It is important to find a contractor that you are comfortable with, that you trust in your home, and that you are confident in meeting your projects requirements.

-We do not provide a registered suppliers list or endorse any service professionals.
+We do not provide a list of participating suppliers or endorse any service professionals.

-Follow these tips to help you find a contractor that best fits your project’s needs.
+These are some tips that may help you find a contractor that best fits your project’s needs.

 Get 3 written quotes